Writing The Body with Marieke Bigg

 We experience life in and through our bodies – but when did you last read a book in any genre that really captured embodied experience?

-The exclusion of bodies and voices from literature is linked.
-Writers whose bodies are sites of discrimination are also underrepresented in literature.
 This course is about reclaiming the body as an important subject and portal in writing in order to help you claim your narrative voice.
 It is suitable for writers of fiction and narrative non-fiction alike.

 You will be guided through a series of exercises and discussions that will encourage you to draw on intimate, visceral experiences, as you discover how these connect to broader themes; finding the big, collective story in the small and personal.

 The aim of the course is to set you up for writing about the body in a way that is meaningful in your work

 This course is for anyone who wants to explore how writing about the body can refresh their practice and help them deepen their sense of voice.